prestonfu/traffic-microsimulation/aimsun_scripts/README.md

     - Flow detectors
     - Traffic management strategies.
 7. Execute `create_simulation.py`.
 This will create the simulation.
-8. Run the simulation within Aimsun.
+8. Run the simulation within Aimsun by using the GUI or by executing `run_simulation.py`.

 After the last step, the simulation will produce an output database defined at `../utils/aimsun_folder_utils.aimsun_micro_databases_file()`.
 This output database can then be used to validate/calibrate the simulation using notebooks under `../calibration/`.